Capcom Cup: 2018

 Capcom Cup 2018 was held in the Esports Arena in Las Vegas on December 14–16.
 The tournament began with a "Last Chance Qualifier" event, which filled the final spot of the 32-person Capcom Cup bracket.
 The tournament's first prize was set to $250,000 USD.
 Capcom Cup 2018 was won by Kanamori "Gachikun" Tsunehiro, defeating Hiromiki "Itabashi Zangief" Kumada in the grand finals.
 No. 1 seed and Evo 2017 champion Taniguchi "Tokido" Hajime dropped out early during the tournament, alongside various other high-seeded players.

 2019

-Capcom Cup 2019 was held at The Novo in Los Angeles, California from December 13–15, 2019.
-Similar to the 2018 edition, the event began with a Last Chance Qualifier before going into tournament proper.
+Capcom Cup 2019 was held at The Novo in Los Angeles, California, from December 13–15, 2019.
+Similar to the 2018 edition, the event began with a Last Chance Qualifier before going into the tournament proper.
 The tournament was won by Derek "iDom" Ruffin after defeating Victor "Punk" Woodley in the grand finals.

 2020s

 COVID-19 suspension

 The COVID-19 pandemic brought a suspension to all offline events for the Capcom Pro Tours of 2020 and 2021.
 All events during both seasons were held online and their respective Capcom Cups were cancelled and replaced by an online Season Final tournament in both seasons.